 Nicholson Road Station provides an opportunity for the development of an integrated, transit oriented centre for the Huntingdale, Langford and Canning Vale communities, through a mix of housing, employment and convenience retail.

-The Project Definition Plan will be finalised in early 2018.
+The Project Definition Plan will be finalised in the first half of 2018.
 Construction is planned to start in 2019.